pugson/telegram-twitter-url-expand-bot/README.md

 When you add this bot to your channel it will automatically edit any message that includes a Twitter, Instagram, or TikTok link and replace the link in that message with a link to [fxtwitter.com](https://fxtwitter.com), [ddinstagram.com](https://ddinstagram.com), or [vxtiktok.com](https://vxtiktok.com) which have working embeds for each platform.
 Your channel subscribers will finally be able to watch inline videos and photos without leaving Telegram.

+## Also supports Posts.cv!

+The bot will expand posts.cv links inside Telegram.
+It will reply with a link to [postscv.com](https://postscv.com) which has a working embed for posts.cv posts so you can see them play inline inside Telegram.

 ## Also supports TikTok!

 The bot can now expand TikTok videos inside Telegram.
 It will reply with a link to [vxtiktok.com](https://vxtiktok.com) which has a working embed for TikTok videos so you can see them play inline inside Telegram.